andrewplummer/Sugar/README.md

 ## Custom Builds

-Sugar allows custom builds that let you opt in or out packages.
+Sugar allows custom builds that let you opt in or out modules.
 This can be done [here](http://sugarjs.com/customize).
 Custom builds can also be created with `script/create_build.rb`.
 With ruby installed, simply call:

 ```
-ruby script/create_build.rb --packages string,array
+gulp build:dev --modules string,array
+gulp build:min --modules string,array
 ```

-listing the packages you want to include.
+listing the modules you want to include.
 The advantage of using this script is that it will perform all the minification on the fly, providing more fine-grained control by allowing you to manipulate the source code in [lib/](lib/) before building.
-If you want to remove specific methods from a package, you can do it this way.
+If you want to remove specific methods from a module, you can do it this way.
 Be careful about removing dependencies however.
 Both [lib/core.js](lib/core.js) and [lib/common.js](lib/common.js) are required and will be added automatically.
-Be careful about removing methods in here as many methods are depended on by multiple packages.
+Be careful about removing methods in here as many methods are depended on by multiple modules.

 ## Unit Tests Node